Timothy-Poole/PARALLEL_PROJECT/README.md

 transformations.

 After anlalysing the codebase I concluded that there were 3 major chnages that could be implemented to improve the performance of the program

 ---
-## CHALLENGES

-g.
-The story of how you overcame performance problems/barriers (e.g. load imbalance, memory contention, granularity, data dependencies, etc) to improving parallel performance.

-Initially After identifying that the major

----
 ## THE SOLUTION